CENTRAL CALIFORNIA IRRIGATION DISTRICT

 - Types of Projects.

-- All other proposed projects will require preliminary approval by the Water Conservation Loan Committee.
+- All other proposed projects will require consideration by the Water Conservation Committee.

 - The factors considered in order to determine project funding and/or funding priority include but are not limited to: